-That’s the one thing you should know about Centricity Music, according to its General Manager, Steve Ford.
+That’s the one thing you should know about Centricity Music.

 In an industry full of formulas for success and standard best practices, a label proclaiming its pride in doing things differently is a bold move.
 But for Centricity, that’s the way it’s always been.